A program designed for high school students.

 The Fluency & Accuracy focus teaches students how to become more fluent and accurate when using English in both speaking and writing.
 For the fluency part, students will learn to discuss a particular issue objectively, while using supporting examples and evidence rather than just focusing on the use of correct language.
 For the accuracy part, students will learn to use correct grammar forms and to choose appropriate vocabulary which will help them more accurately express their opinions.
 In addition to discussions, short writings are assigned; this gives the opportunity for students to receive individual feedback on their writing from the instructor and to review basic academic writing skills that students have previously learned.

-- Once a week, students will be able to participate in an optional free online conversation session.
+- Once a week, students will be able to participate in an optional free in-person conversation session.
 During this session, students will talk (in English) with an undergraduate student currently studying at TUJ about anything that interests them.

 - There will be an additional scheduled event for AEP High School students to talk with former AEP students about their university studies, experiences, and overall university lifestyle.